a-lohia/lidar_camera_calibration/README.md

 ## The Repo
 - `main.py` is where the test is run
-- `dlt.py` has the direct linear transform function that takes in lidar and camera points and returns the projection matrix
+- `dlt.py` has the direct linear transform function that takes in LiDAR and camera points and returns the projection matrix
-- `camera_fusion/` houses the module that calibrates cameras for barrel distortion using Zhang's method and fuses two camera frames together via homography
+- `camera_fusion/` houses the module that calibrates cameras for barrel distortion using [Zhang's method](https://www.ipb.uni-bonn.de/html/teaching/photo12-2021/2021-pho1-22-Zhang-calibration.pptx.pdf) and fuses two camera frames together via homography
+- `scripts/` has scripts for labeling camera and LiDAR data.
+Follow comments in the script to use.
+Note: currently the LiDAR labeling is unimplemented
 - dm Arya Lohia on slack if you want the data

 ## The Math